steveandroulakis/temporal-codec-server/README.md

 - `cd server/`
 - `npm install`

-- `cd ui/`
-- `npm install`

 ### Developer environment
 - Requires nodemon and ts-node installed
-- Open VSCode and hit 'start debugging' on the 'Launch' configuration
+- Open VSCode and hit 'start debugging' on the 'Codec Server' configuration

 ### Configuration
 - `server/` contains `.env_example`.
 Copy it to `.env.development` and change settings to match your temporal installation.